jkeefe/workshops/module-build-a-chatbot/README.md

 - `+` is what the human says ... the trigger
 - `-` is what the bot says ... the response
+- Note there's a space after the `+` or `-`

 Let's start out with a good introductory phrase.
 Let people know right away what they'll get from this bot.

 ```
-+ get started
++ hi
 - I'm a bot that can answer your questions about Star Island.
 Ask
 me anything!
 ```
 - Try it in the demo phone.

 ## Simple Question and Answer

-Come up with 3-4 questions a human might ask your bot, once it knows what it's about.
+Come up with three questions a human might ask your bot, once that human knows what your bot is about.

 - Make all the human questions (the triggers) **lowercase**
 - In the human questions (triggers) **don't use punctuation**